Pearl Islands Panama

-Pearl Islands (officially Islas de las Perlas) is a Panamian archipelago, consisting of over 200 islands and islets (small-sized uninhabited isles).
-They are located in the Gulf of Panama, approx 48 km (30 ml) off mainland Panama (Pacific Ocean coast).
+Pearl Islands (officially Islas de las Perlas) is a Panamian archipelago, consisting of 200+ islands and islets (small-sized uninhabited isles).
+They are located in the Gulf of Panama, approx 48 km (30 mi) off mainland Panama (Pacific Ocean coast).

-The most famous among the Pearl Islands is the Contadora Island (officially Isla Contadora) known worldwide for its luxury resorts and private mansions.
+The most famous among the Pearl Islands is Isla Contadora, known worldwide for its luxury resorts and private mansions.
 The island has been used by the Spanish conquistadors as a port for loading booty prior to the return voyages through the Atlantic Ocean to Spain.
 Current-day Contadora is a resort island, also having a large number of privately-owned homes of some of the most wealthy Panamanians.
 The island also features a large hotel.
 Most of the resort staff lives on the nearby Saboga Island.

-The largest among Pearl Islands is Isla del Rey (total area 234 km2 / 90 ml2).
-It is larger than all the other islands in the archipelago combined, and is also the Panama's second largest - after Coiba Island.
+The largest among Pearl Islands is Isla del Rey (total area 234 km2 / 90 mi2).
+It is larger than all the other islands in the archipelago combined and is also Panama's second-largest - after Coiba Island.
 On Isla del Rey there are several towns, the largest of which is San Miguel.
-Other large islands in the group (listed alphabetically) are: Bolano, Buena Vista, Cana, Casaya, Chapera, Chitre, Cocos, Espiritu Santo, Galera, Gallo, Gilbraleon, Lampon, Marin, Mina, Mogo Mogo, Pacheca, Pachequille, Pedro Gonzalez, Puerco, San Jose, Senora, Vivenda, Vivienda, Viveros.
+Other large islands in the group (listed alphabetically) are: Bolano, Buena Vista, Cana, Casaya, Chapera, Chitre, Cocos, Espiritu Santo, Galera, Gallo, Gilbraleon, Lampon, Marin, Mina, Mogo Mogo, Pacheca, Pachequille, Pedro Gonzalez, Puerco, San Jose (2nd-largest, privately owned, sized 44 km2 - 17 mi2), Senora, Vivenda, Vivienda, Viveros.

 Galera Island features a prominent facade of very tall coconut trees and a beautiful white-sand beach.